Research Writing: Start Strong

 Image - Lession Started Image - Button Start

-Begin by completing the survey, Introduction to Research Writing, found in Downloadable Resources in the right-hand sidebar.
+Before writing, take a few minutes to complete the worksheet Introduction to Research Writing, which can be found under Downloadable Resources in the right-hand sidebar.

 1. Understand the available resources.